2023 Best Online Nursing Programs in Connecticut

-In Connecticut, nursing assistants are called certified nurse aides (CNAs) and are certified by the Connecticut Department of Health.
-Individuals applying to be placed on the state's nursing aide registry must complete a nursing training program approved Department of Health.
-Students must complete this program within 24 months of applying to become a nurse's aide in Connecticut.
+In Connecticut, CNAs are certified by the Connecticut Department of Health.
+Individuals must apply for placement on the Connecticut CNA registry — an official list of nurses who are both qualified and certified to work in the state.
+Applicants must also complete a nursing training program approved by the Department of Health.
+Students must complete this program within 24 months of applying to become a nurse aide in Connecticut.

 There is a printable application available on the board's website, and students must submit their completed application to Prometric, the testing administrator, along with the $118 exam fee.
 Students must have the training information section of the application filled out by the instructor who trained them during their nurse aide education program.
 The exam contains both a written and practical test, and students must pass both.
 After successful completion of these requirements, nurse aides will be placed on the state registry.

 Connecticut nurse aides must become re-certified every 24 months.
 To do so, they must show that they worked at least one eight-hour shift as a CNA and that they were given monetary compensation for this time.
 There is no required renewal fee for nurse aides in Connecticut.

 How To Get an LPN License in Connecticut

 Students hoping to obtain a Connecticut LPN license must complete nursing programs that meet the Connecticut Board of Nursing's requirements.
 These programs are at least 10 months long and contain 1,500 hours or more of coursework and practical application.

 Applications for Connecticut LPN licenses require the successful completion of the National Council Licensure Examination (NCLEX) for practical nurses, also called the NCLEX-PN.
 However, the individual must be registered for the exam online with Pearson Vue, the testing administrator, before submitting their application.